 3. To Protect their ears

-Using headphones allows a drummer to reduce some of these detrimental impacts.
-Drummer headphones are capable of reducing sounds by 20db and more.
+Using it allows a drummer to reduce some of these detrimental impacts.
+It also reduces drum noise by 20db and more.
 This brings the overall volume down to safer levels and ensures that you can practice and perform long hours without any ear problems.

 While you might worry that the drummer won’t be able to hear his playing anymore, you don’t have to.
-These headphones are most effective in blocking out high-pitch sounds, the most damaging type of sound.
+They are most effective in blocking out high-pitch sounds, the most damaging type of sound.
 They will still be able to hear their playing, just at a lower volume.
-They could even play their monitor mix through the headphones at safe volumes, allowing the drummer to hear himself and his band members without any health impacts.
+They could even play their monitor mix through the headphones at safe volumes, allowing the drummer to hear himself and his bandmates without any health impacts.

-Monitoring via headphones is also a great alternative to loud stage noises.
+Monitoring via headphones is also a great alternative to loud stage noise.
 A few years back, all bands had to use conventional monitors and giant amplifiers to listen to themselves.
 This essentially led to the entire stage being an ear hazard.
-When drummers and other band members wear headphones, there is no longer any need for extremely loud stage monitors.
-Headphones can also help reduce the noise from the fans.
+When drummers and other members wear headphones, there is no longer any need for extremely loud stage monitors.
+It can also help reduce the noise from the fans.

 Vic Firth V2 Stereo Isolation Headphones is pretty good for drummers for recording music, to save themselves from high frequency sounds in the loud environment.

 Well, these are the most critical reasons why drummers wear headphones.
 There are plenty of more reasons why drummers wear them, from listening to backing tracks to even keeping their ears warm.
 All this makes it very important that a drummer has a really good pair of headphones with him.
 Not only do they allow him to perform better, they are critical to ensuring that he doesn’t suffer from any long term ear damage.
 So, the next time you see a drummer wear headphones, you no longer have to wonder why he is wearing headphones.